 Cynthia L. Kegowicz, M.D.

 Cynthia Kegowicz attended Georgetown University where she received a Bachelor of Science in Nursing and attended Georgetown University School of Medicine.
 She completed her family medicine residency at Scottsdale Healthcare, followed by a Faculty Development Fellowship at the University of Arizona.
 Dr. Kegowicz joined the faculty in 1999.
 She is an Assistant Professor of Clinical Family and Community Medicine at the University of Arizona College of Medicine as well as an Adjunct Assistant Professor for the Midwestern University Arizona College of Osteopathic Medicine.
 Dr. Kegowicz was chosen as the Arizona nominee for the American Academy of Family Physicians Exemplary Teaching Award in 2009.
-Her passion for resident education made her transition to program director this past fall an easy one and she is thrilled to be leading the program into the future.
-Dr. Kegowicz's academic interests include OB and women's health, adolescent medicine, pediatrics, and patient education.
+Her passion for resident education and high quality residency training made her transition to Program Director in 2011 an easy one.
+She is thrilled to be leading our outstanding program into the future in ever-changing healthcare and educational environments.
+Dr. Kegowicz's clinical interests include OB and women's health, adolescent medicine, and pediatrics.
 Her husband, Alex Onofrei, MD, is also a graduate of the Scottsdale Healthcare Family Medicine Residency Program.
 They are the proud parents of Megan, their school age daughter.
 Dr. Kegowicz's hobbies include cooking, gardening, shopping and travel.

 Moe Bell graduated from Occidental College with a Bachelor of Arts in Chemistry and attended the University of Southern California Medical School.
 Dr. Bell returned to his hometown of Scottsdale to complete his residency and joined the faculty in 1985.
 He received a Master's of Public Health degree in 1999 from the Arizona Graduate Program in Public Health.
-Dr. Bell has pursued interests in preventive medicine, health promotion, and hyperlipidemia, resulting in a number of publications including a book titled "Wellness Prescriptions...Simple Steps to a Longer, Healthier Life."
-He currently serves as medical director of Scottsdale Healthcare's Community Health Services, and is a Clinical Professor in the Department of Family and Community Medicine at the University of Arizona College of Medicine.
-Dr. Bell’s recent interests include geriatrics, palliative care, and quality improvement.
+Dr. Bell is a Clinical Professor of Family, Community, and Preventive Medicine at the University of Arizona College of Medicine.
+He has pursued interests in preventive medicine, health promotion, and hyperlipidemia, resulting in a number of publications including a book titled "Wellness Prescriptions...Simple Steps to a Longer, Healthier Life."
+Dr. Bell’s recent interests include geriatrics, palliative care, quality improvement, and patient safety.
 He and his wife, Carrie, have two children, Brian and Emily.
 Dr. Bell has climbed to the highest point of all 50 states and keeps in shape biking, hiking, birding, or climbing fourteeners.

 Robert A. Marlow, M.D., M.A.

-Robert A. Marlow graduated from the University of Colorado with a Bachelor of Arts in mathematics and attended the University of Colorado School of Medicine.
+Robert Marlow graduated from the University of Colorado with a Bachelor of Arts in mathematics and attended the University of Colorado School of Medicine.
 He completed his family practice residency at the University of Colorado Medical Center in Denver.
+After residency, he practiced for several years in rural Colorado.
 Dr. Marlow completed an academic family medicine fellowship at the Family Practice Faculty Development Center of Texas and has a Master’s degree in statistics from Arizona State University.
 Among other duties, he serves as our Director of Research and has experience as an editorial board member of a family medicine journal.
-He is also a Professor of Clinical Family and Community Medicine at the University of Arizona College of Medicine.
+He is also a Professor of Clinical Family and Community Medicine at the University of Arizona College of Medicine - Phoenix.
 Dr. Marlow and his wife, Loraine, have two daughters, Courtney and Kimberly.
-Courtney is teaching a junior high special education class in the Phoenix area and Kimberly received her degree in biology, is married, and lives in Ohio.
+Courtney is teaching junior high special education in the Phoenix area.
+Kimberly received her degree in biology, is working as a piano teacher and mother, and lives in Ohio.
 Dr. Marlow’s hobbies include guitar, music recording/editing, computers, reading, and movies.

 Darlene Moyer, M.D.

 Dr. Darlene Moyer graduated from Lycoming College with a Bachelor of Science in Biology and attended George Washington University School of Medicine.
 She completed her family medicine residency at Scottsdale Healthcare in 2008 where she served as Chief Resident and won multiple clinical and academic awards as a resident physician.
-Dr. Moyer completed a Faculty Development Fellowship at the University of Arizona and has published some of her scholarly work in the Journal of Family Practice.
-Following residency, she spent three years working for Scottsdale Healthcare as a Hospitalist.
-During her years as a Hospitalist, she served as a part-time faculty member in both the inpatient and outpatient settings for our residency program.
-Dr. Moyer became one of our full-time Associate Directors this year.
-Her clinical interests include hospital-based medicine, geriatrics, and chronic disease management.
-She actively participates in the hospital Ethics Committee, Graduate Medical Education Committee and in the hospital EMR transition process.
-In her free time she enjoys spending time with her husband, Brian, and her family and friends.
+Dr. Moyer completed a Faculty Development Fellowship at the University of Arizona and has published some of her scholarly work in the Journal of Family Practice, Eldercare, and the Arizona Geriatric Society Journal and has also presented her work nationally.
+Following residency, she spent three years working for Scottsdale Healthcare as a Hospitalist, while also teaching for our program in both the inpatient and outpatient settings.
+Dr. Moyer became one of our full-time Associate Directors in 2011.
+In 2014 she completed the Society of Teachers of Family Medicine Emerging Leaders Fellowship.
+Her clinical interests include hospital-based medicine, geriatrics, chronic disease management, and medical simulation training.
+She actively participates in the hospital Ethics Committee, Graduate Medical Education Committee and serves as a member of the Arizona Academy of Family Physicians Board of Directors.
+In her free time she enjoys spending time with her husband, Brian, her daughter, Sophia and her family and friends.
 Her hobbies include hiking, traveling, reading, scuba diving, and spending time outdoors.

 Richard Rutkowski, M.D.